Student Handbook

 In order to receive a tuition refund, a student must officially withdraw within the refund period specified within this policy.
 Refunds for sessions different from those listed below are prorated according to the session in proportion to the traditional 16-week session.
 A session is defined as an enrollment period within an academic term.
 An academic term (fall, spring, or summer) may have a number of sessions running concurrently – 16, 8, or 4 week.

 KCTCS has partnered with Bank Mobile, a financial services company focused solely on higher education, to process student refund payments.
-Students are required to choose from one of the following three options for receiving any refunds due them: 1) ACH transfer to a bank account of their choice; 2) Refund to a Vibe Account, an FDIC insured checking account offered by Bank Mobile; or 3) Paper check mailed to the student address on file.
+Students are required to choose from one of the following two options for receiving any refunds due them: 1) ACH transfer to a bank account of their choice or 2) Refund to a Vibe Account, an FDIC insured checking account offered by Bank Mobile.

 KCTCS colleges offer a variety of courses with different start and end dates.
 Please contact the Business Office for the guidelines for refunds.